 Types of starchy foods

-Below you'll find more detailed information about the nutritional benefits of some of the most common starchy foods, along with information on storage and preparation from the Food Standards Agency (FSA) and the British Dietetic Association.
+Below, you'll find more detailed information about the nutritional benefits of some of the most common starchy foods, along with information on storage and preparation from the Food Standards Agency (FSA) and the British Dietetic Association (BDA).

-Potatoes are a healthy choice when boiled, baked (jacket potatoes), mashed or roasted with only a small amount of fat or oil and no added salt.
+Potatoes are a healthy choice when boiled, baked, mashed or roasted with only a small amount of fat or oil and no added salt.
 French fries and other chips cooked in oil or served with salt are not a healthy choice.

-Leave potato skins on where possible, to keep in more of the fibre and vitamins.
-For example, eat the skin when you're having boiled potatoes or a jacket potato.
+Leave potato skins on where possible to keep in more of the fibre and vitamins.
+For example, eat the skin when you're having boiled potatoes or a baked potato.